Lilydale, Victoria: History

-Lilydale sits on Wurundjeri territory, traditionally part of the Kulin Nation.
+Lilydale sits on Wurundjeri Country, traditionally part of the Kulin Nation.

 Lillydale township was surveyed in 1860 by Clement Hodgkinson.

 The Post Office opened on 1 September 1860 as Brushy Creek, and was renamed Lillydale in 1861 and Lilydale around 1872.

 The Lilydale Hotel opened in 1862.
 The railway came to town with the opening of the station in 1882.
 The first town hall was built in 1888 along with the Mechanics Institute Free Library building.

-Lilydale has an active CFA (Country Fire Authority) volunteer fire brigade, first established in 1905.
+Lilydale has an active Country Fire Authority volunteer fire brigade, first established in 1905.
 There was an unregistered brigade dating back to the 1880s prior to this.
 The brigade also has a satellite station in Chirnside Park.

+Heritage listings

+The following places in Lilydale are listed on the Victorian Heritage Register: